 No single life insurance strategy benefits every policyholder to an equal extent.
 Ultimately, this difficult decision comes down to a variety of specific life circumstances, including your current budget to future tax ramifications.
 While health considerations can come into play, the driving factors in life-insurance decision-making often prove strictly financial.

-There are few main considerations to take into account as you select a policy but first, it's important to understand the difference between whole and term life insurance and how each of them impact your finances.
+There are a few main considerations to take into account as you select a policy but first, it's important to understand the difference between whole and term life insurance and how each of them impacts your finances.

 In general, term life insurance provides the most straightforward solution.
 As with car or home insurance, this plan kicks in after a qualifying event occurs.
 With life insurance, the policy's face value becomes available to the beneficiary in the event of the policyholder's death.

 With whole life insurance, it's possible to make active use of the plan prior to the policyholder's death.
 Your plan could accumulate cash value over time, allowing you to secure dividends, reduce premiums, or otherwise handle your policy as you see fit.